johnpmeyers20/shoppies/README.old.md

 - change icon and message for removal from nomination list

 Colors

 - Headers: #004c3f;
 - Light Background-color: #fbf7ed;
 - Dark Background-color: #004C3F

+Takeaways

+- 7/15:
+  - Implementing a SearchBar the updates App's state via both Enter and Submit button
+    - 2 functions necessary.
+    - For Enter, use onKeyDown property to trick handleKeyDown (e) => if (e.key === "Enter") ...
+    - For Submit button, use button element which finds value of related field via getElementById